Retriev3r/franz-recipe-playary/README.md

-# YouTube Music for Franz
+# Playary Music for Franz

-An unofficial Franz recipe for [YouTube Music](https://music.youtube.com/).
+An unofficial Franz recipe for [Playary Music](https://app.playary.com/) a great Spotify alternative.

 ## Installing